-As the foremost technical resource available to the general aviation community, the Pilot Information Center strives to maintain the highest standards of professionalism and technical expertise.
-Our skilled group of pilots, medical specialists, and flight instructors has over 70,000 hours of collective flight experience and plays a pivotal role in AOPA’s mission and objectives.
-During the course of a given year, our specialists respond to over 200,000 member questions and thousands of e-mails and letters.
+Our skilled group of pilots, medical certification specialists, and flight instructors has more than 80,000 hours of collective flight experience and plays a pivotal role in AOPA’s mission and objectives.
+During the course of a given year, our specialists respond to more than 200,000 member questions and thousands of chats, e-mails and letters.

-Aviation and medical certification specialists are available to answer questions on a myriad of aviation topics, including:
+Aviation and medical certification specialists are available to answer questions on myriad aviation topics, including:

-Mike Filucci, Vice President, Pilot Information Center and Flight Operations, is responsible for the Pilot Information Center which is comprised of medical certification assistance, pilot services, and digital product support.
+Mike Filucci, Vice President, Pilot Information Center, Flight Operations, and Member Services, is responsible for the Pilot Information Center which is comprised of medical certification assistance, pilot services, and digital product support.
 Responsibilities include assuring the quality of member support via the 800 Pilot Hotline and e-mail.
 Mike’s department is also responsible for producing much of the technical information content on the AOPA Web site.
 On the Flight Ops side of the house, the aircraft management team handles the scheduling/dispatch functions, pilot training, and tracks and maintains the AOPA fleet.
 The team also provides support to the AOPA Foundation for the acquisition and sale of donated aircraft.
+Our Member Services Team handles all the day-to-day account transactions for our members.
 Prior to joining AOPA, Mike flew with American Airlines for 28 years.
 He also had a military career with the US Air Force/Maryland Air National Guard, based at Martin State Airport.
 Mike has been active in the general aviation community, including the GA warbird community, for many years.

 Craig Brown, Senior Aviation Technical Specialist, joined the Pilot Information Center in August 1997.
 Craig holds A&P, ATP, and CFI certificates.
-In his 25 years of aviation experience, he has turned wrenches, flight instructed, flown traffic watch and charter, flown internationally, and has both fixed and rotor wing experience in 97 aircraft types.
-He has logged over 9,700 hours of flight time and over 100,000 member requests for assistance and information since starting at AOPA.
-Craig lives with his wife and children near historic Gettysburg, Pennsylvania.
+In his 33 years of aviation experience, he has turned wrenches, flight instructed, flown traffic watch and charter, flown internationally, and has both fixed and rotor wing experience in 97 aircraft types.
+He has logged over 10,000 hours of flight time and responded to tens of thousands of member requests for assistance and information since starting at AOPA.

 Rodney Martz, Senior Aviation Technical Specialist, came to AOPA in 1990 from the finance and banking industry.
 He is a 2,000-hour private pilot who started in aviation as a lineman during college summers back in 1969.
 Rodney has a diverse background including real estate, FBO operations, maintenance, finance, and corporate operations.
 He currently owns a D35 Bonanza and a Cessna 140, both of which are getting “long-term” annuals!

-Paul Feldmeyer, Aviation Technical Specialist, joined the Pilot Information Center in 2013.
+Paul Feldmeyer, Senior Aviation Technical Specialist, joined the Pilot Information Center in 2013.
 Paul has a Bachelor's Degree in Aeronautical Science from Embry-Riddle Aeronautical University.
 He is a 2,300 hour Commercial pilot holding a Gold Seal CFI with CFII and MEI ratings.
 Before coming to AOPA Paul was a Flight Instructor and Check Airman at Embry-Riddle Aeronautical University in Daytona Beach.
 He has also spent some time flying Unmanned Aerial Vehicles domestically and overseas.
-A native of Western Maryland, Paul now lives in Frederick with his wife.